Understanding Your Financial Aid Award

 Withdrawal and Financial Aid

-Withdrawing from classes will affect how your financial aid awards pay.
+Withdrawing from classes may affect how your financial aid awards disburse.